curlsloth/NYU-HPC-4-newbies/README.md

 Eventhough we all know that HPC can speed up our research, I found that most of people don't want to use it.
 I guess it is because they worry that they will spend more time on learning HPC then waiting the computation completed on their laptops.
 This tutorial is designed to mitigate this issue.
 It will help you set up a reliable and replicable HPC environment within an afternoon, even if you know nothing about computer science.

+This tutorial is a short summary of [NYU HPC's official website](https://sites.google.com/nyu.edu/nyu-hpc/), integrating my own tips.
 If you are a computer wizard or witch, this might be too easy for you.
 If you are interested in knowing all the functions and details, this is not for you.
-This tutorial is a short summary of [NYU HPC's official website](https://sites.google.com/nyu.edu/nyu-hpc/), including the topics and tips I personally find useful.
 Some functions and approaches may be outdated when you read it, so make sure that you check out the NYU HPC's official website if you encounter any issues.
 Also, as different HPC system may have different OS, this tutorial may not be applied to other HPCs.

 Despite my approaches may not be the most efficient or correct way to do things, hope this tutorial can give you a good start of using HPC and boost your productivity!